The second edition of TELL-ALL is coming January 17!

 Conley is also a producer and creator of the podcast UnErased, which explores the history of conversion therapy in America through interviews, historical documents, and archive materials provided by the Mattachine Society of Washington, D.C.
 He is a member of the PEN/America Foundation and serves on the board of the Mattachine Society of Washington, D.C.

 He lives in New York with his husband.

 Cheryl Levine is a former newspaper columnist and freelance editor.
-She has had essays published in 24PearlStreet blog and Silver Birch Press, and blogs at Cheryllevinedot.blogspot.com.
-With the help and encouragement of GrubStreet instructors and fellow GrubStreet writers, she is working on a memoir dealing with a range of intersecting topics from her Italian-American heritage, to parental abandonment and its effects on identity, to scary medical diagnoses, and aging with grace and humor.
+She has had essays published in 24PearlStreet blog and Silver Birch Press.
+A former GrubStreet Master Memoir participant, she is currently working on a memoir dealing with a range of intersecting topics from her Italian-American heritage, to parental abandonment and its effects on identity, to scary medical diagnoses, and aging with grace and humor.

 Rani Neutill was a professor of Ethnic American and Postcolonial Literature at institutions such as Harvard, Yale, and Johns Hopkins University.
 Her work has appeared in Salon, The New York Times Book Review, Hobart, Redivider, amongst other publications.
 She has work forthcoming in Catapult and has been nominated for a Pushcart Prize for her work in Redivider.
 She is a 2017 Pauline Scheer Fellow and a graduate of GrubStreet’s Memoir Incubator program.
 She’s working on a transnational memoir titled do you love me? about fractured identity and her relationship with her mentally ill Bengali immigrant mother.
 She’s represented by Erin Harris at Folio Literary Management.